 - 7.1.
 We listen to the views of our pupils and their parents.
 We operate an opendoor policy for the sharing of views and have a formal system in place including: - An annual pupil questionnaire (minimum) - Pupil Voice Committee - Pupil/teacher meetings - An annual parents' questionnaire - Parents' evenings/meetings - 7.2.
-SMSC provision is reviewed on an annual basis in the following ways: - The monitoring of teaching and learning and work scrutiny by the headteacher and governors as part of our general monitoring. - Regular discussions at staff and governors' meetings. - Annual policy audits. - The development of RE, PSHE and collective worship to reflect the diversity of both our school and society. - The sharing of classroom work and practice. - 7.3.
-This policy is reviewed on an annual basis by the headteacher. - 7.4.
-The next scheduled review date for this policy is September 2021.
+SMSC provision is reviewed on an annual basis in the following ways: - The monitoring of teaching and learning and work scrutiny by the headteacher and governors as part of our general monitoring. - Regular discussions at staff and governors' meetings. - Annual policy audits. - The development of RE, PSHE and collective worship to reflect the diversity of both our school and society. - The sharing of classroom work and practice.

+This policy is reviewed on an annual basis by the headteacher.